LEMTideman/MyAgent/README.md

 - generating compliance action items,
 - and retrieving sections.

-This makes the agent useful for structured research on US AI governance and compliance materials.
+This makes the agent useful for structured research on USA AI governance and compliance materials.

 ---